 Antiques: a very modern investment

 In an age where recycling is prized, investing in well-preserved antiques has a certain appeal.
 Rather than investing in flashy new furniture, art or jewellery, you can invest in something that has demonstrated its value for generations.
-This type of investing is perfectly in tune with modern sensibilities.
+This investment choice is perfectly in tune with modern sensibilities.

 Antiques come in many guises.
 At the high end are artworks and furniture.
-A recent interiors auction at Christie’s of works from François-Joseph Graf included a French ‘Japanisme’ centre table with a guide price of £70,000 to £100,000, alongside paintings and antique chairs around the £50,000 mark.
+A Christie’s interiors auction in January 2022 of works from François-Joseph Graf included a French ‘Japonisme’ centre table with a guide price of £70,000 to £100,000, alongside paintings and antique chairs around the £50,000 mark.
 At the lower end, collectors may be able to pick up a vase, candleholders or lamps at relatively low cost – occasionally not significantly more than their brand-new equivalents.

-While investors may hope to find a priceless gem at the back of an old antique shop or on eBay, investing in antiques is seldom like in the movies.
+While investors may hope to find a priceless gem buried in a dusty antique shop or on eBay, investing in antiques is seldom like in the movies.
 Those who find the million-euro vase at the back of their garage make headlines for a reason.
 In reality, the sector has its share of con artists and fakes.
 Investors who want to make money, rather than simply look at a pretty object, need to get to know their market.

 The investment case